 - Papa Wolf: The guys take cases that involve children being terrified very seriously, as evidenced by the fact that they came back early to the New England winter from Hawaii when they heard about a case involving a young girl being terrified in her own home.

 - Paranormal Investigation: The whole point of the show.

 - Precision F-Strike: These tend to happen when the investigators get spooked by something.

-- At one point Grant self-censors his own Precision F-Strike by saying "what the fetch?", making one of the only cases of this trope also being Adorkable.
+- At one point Grant self-censors his own Precision F-Strike by saying "what the fetch?"

 - Once they were interrogating a ghost with a recorder, asking questions, the ghost's response was "Fuck off" though when the team immediately discusses it, and talking about it later, the word is never repeated.